Liu Yiqian: Biography

 Born in 1963 into a working-class family in Shanghai, Liu Yiqian dropped out of school at the age of 14, in order to help his mother to sell handbags on the street.
-Then he became a taxi driver in Shanghai for two years in the mid-1980s, before making his fortune in the 1990s as part of the new rich who emerged after China's reform and opening up policy.
+Then he became a taxi driver in Shanghai for two years in the mid-1980s, before making his fortune in the 1990s as part of the new rich who emerged after China's reform and opening-up policy.
 He bought shares, paying around 160 yuan ($30) a share, of a Chinese company which became one of the first to list on the stock exchange as China began developing its capital markets.
 As a consequence, in just two years, the share price jumped to over 10,000 yuan.
-Liu increased his fortune by touring the major cities to buy up shares in state-owned enterprises from their market economy unaware employees before these enterprises listed.
+Liu increased his fortune by touring the major cities to buy up shares in state-owned enterprises from their market economy from unaware employees before these enterprises listed.

 He met his wife Wang Wei as he was a taxi driver in Shanghai, after Liu saw a photograph of Wang at a mutual friend's place.
 They have three daughters and one son.

 Business

-Liu is chairman of Sunline Group, a Shanghai-based investment company As of 2010, the value of his real estate properties have increased to 10 billion yuan (US$1.6 billion) over the past 19 years.
+Liu is chairman of Sunline Group, a Shanghai-based investment company.
+As of 2010, the value of his real estate properties have increased to 10 billion yuan (US$1.6 billion) over the past 19 years.

 In 2004, Liu established the companies Tianping Auto Insurance and Guohua Life Insurance.
 In April 2013, Tianping formed a joint venture with AXA.

 According to Forbes, as of July 2015, Liu has a net worth of US$1.37 billion.
 He ranked as the 163rd wealthiest individual in China and 1,533rd wealthiest in the world.